dreckard/yeotodo/README.md

 3. Run `mongod` in a separate shell to keep an instance of the MongoDB Daemon running

 4. Run `grunt serve` to start the development server.

-It should automatically open the client in your browser when ready.
+5. Navigate your browser to localhost:9000

 ## Build & development